apache/submarine/helm-charts/submarine/README.md

 # Create namespace
 export NAMESPACE=submarine
 kubectl create namespace ${NAMESPACE}

 # Add istio injection
 kubectl label namespace ${NAMESPACE} istio-injection=enabled
-# If istio support `meshConfig》discoverySelectors`, you will need to add this label:
+# If istio support `meshConfig.discoverySelectors`, you will need to add this label:
 kubectl label namespace ${NAMESPACE} istio-discovery=enabled

 # We have also integrated seldon-core install by helm, thus we need to update our dependency.